Bira/octopus-carnival/_drafts/wir-mm-4e-lich.md

 world and the planes for lore that allows them to piece together the ritual as soon as they realize they're not going to live long enough to conquer the entire universe.
 Sure, death is not the end in D&D, but it usually means losing your stuff and for some wizards that's worse than oblivion.
-You'd imagine they would erase any knowledge of this ritual after they find it to prevent future competition, but somehow the next lich candidate always manages to find more.
+I imagine these spellcasters make an effort to erase any knowledge of this ritual after they find it to prevent future competition, but somehow the next lich candidate always manages to find their own copy.

 Liches are a lot more patient about their schemes than they were in life - they now have the whole of eternity to work them.
 Their goal remains to accumulate as